 Posted on 5 December 2017

-Recent cases involving the tax affairs of top-flight football clubs, international professional footballers and issues surrounding taxation of their ‘image rights’, reinforce the importance of careful planning if investigations by HMRC are to be avoided, leading tax specialist Simon Littlejohns has warned.
+Recent cases involving the tax affairs of top-flight football clubs, international professional footballers and issues surrounding taxation of their ‘image rights’, reinforce the importance of careful planning if investigations by HMRC are to be avoided.

 “There has been a spate of high-profile blows by the HMRC to aggressive tax planning schemes recently; this week they raided the offices of Newcastle United and West Ham United as part of the wide-ranging investigation into suspected criminal tax fraud in professional football, which follows on the heels of the case involving Messi in Spain, who was recently given a 21-month tax fraud sentence, and the Rangers case in the UK.